The Future of Teaching: How Professors Are Using AI to Improve Lectures

 • Data Analytics: Detailed analysis of student performance is made possible.

-Clickable Tools:
+💎 Clickable Tools: An Implementation Toolkit

 • Knewton - For personalized learning paths